btoll/rupert-fp/README.md

     ------------ | -------------
     --bitmask, -b | The bitmask which determines the nodes to be captured --debug, -d | Turns on debug logging
-    --file, -f | The file to analyze
+    --html | Creates an html document of the analysis --target, -t | The target to analyze
-    --html | Creates an html document of the analysis --verbose, -v | Show code snippets
+    --verbose, -v | Show code snippets
     --help, -h | Show help